deividAlfa/stm32_soldering_iron_controller/Readme_files/Operation.md

 Screen offset.
 This can accomodate the different screens which the controllers have come with.
 Use it to center the display on the screen.<br>
   - **Wake mode**<br>
 How to detect activity.
 SHAKE or STAND.<br>
-SHAKE uses a motion sensor present in T12 handles, shake or hold the handle tip up to wake.
+SHAKE uses a motion sensor present in T12 handles, shake or hold the handle tip up to wake.<br>
-STAND can use the same handle shake wire, but must be disconnected from the handle and connected so when the tip is in the stand, this wire is shorted to GND.
-Shorted = sleep, open = wake.<br>
+STAND uses the same input, but disconnected from the handle.
+Must be shorted to gnd when the handle is in the stand.<br>
+(Stand mode operation operation: Shorted to gnd = sleep/standby, open = run ).<br>
   - **Stand mode**<br>
 Sets the mode that will be applied when the handle is put in the stand (sleep / standby).<br>
 This option is disabled in shake mode.<br>
   - **Btn.
 Wake**<br>
 Allow waking the controller by pressing the encoder button.<br>
 This option is disabled in stand mode.<br>
   - **Boot**<br>
 Operation mode when powered on. __RUN__ or __SLEEP__.<br>
+This option is disabled in stand mode.<br>
   - **Shake Wake**<br>
 Allow waking the controller by the shake sensor.<br>
 This option is disabled in stand mode.<br>
   - **Encoder**<br>
 Invert the encoder direction.<br>
   - **Buzzer**<br>
 	Buzz/beep when notable conditions occur.<br>
-   	- Changing operating mode (sleep, run)<br>
+   	- Changing operating mode (sleep, standby, run, boost)<br>
    	- Temperature reached after the setpoint was changed<br>
    	- Alarm when no iron is detected or system error happens<br>
-  - **Active det.**<br>
+  - **Active detection**<br>
 Use iron active detection by leaving the PWM slightly on all the time.
 If your amp has a pullup resistor it can be disabled.<br>
   - **Unit**<br>
 Temperature scale.
 Celsius or Fahrenheit<br>